Applications for the 2019 (round 1) are now open and will close 23 September 2018.

 Step 6: Once the application has been submitted online, print and sign on the form, and submit a copy of the signed application to the KTP team by email or internal mail.
 Applicants may send a scanned soft copy of the form with the Dean’s signature to the KTP team by 23 September 2018.

 N.B.
 Both signatures from the UTS host academic and the relevant UTS Faculty Dean are required.
 Endorsements from the DVC (Research) is not required at the point of application; the KTP team will seek this endorsement.

 Tips for a successful application

 Please ensure the topic of research aligns with your research collaboration and clearly outline what your research is intending to resolve.
-Demonstrate that your research is aligned with UTS’s research focus areas and that the research area complements mutual research strengths of UTS and the KTP
+Demonstrate that your research is aligned with UTS’s research focus areas and that the research area complements mutual research strengths of UTS and the KTP.

-- Provide evidence of qualification of the visiting researcher and quality of their research.
+Provide evidence of qualification of the visiting researcher and quality of their research.
 It is also important that the visiting research is able to communicate effectively in English.

 The application should address the following selection criteria: